course-go/reelgoofy/README.md

 The implemented API complies with the OpenAPI specification.
 The router/web framework choice is documented in the specified file.
-All code is written in a idiomatic way, it is reasonably structured and complies with common Go conventions.
+All code is written in a idiomatic way, it is reasonably structured, contains no data races and complies with common Go conventions.

 ## Motivation

 The main goal of this homework is to practice implementing a REST API in Go.
-Additionally, it showcases the OpenAPI specification and demonstrates its usage.
+Additionally, it showcases the OpenAPI specification commonly used in practice and demonstrates its usage.

 ## Packages